Pedagogy in Action > Library > Teaching with Google Earth > Examples of Google Earth Activities > Selecting Sites for Renewable Energy Projects

 Summary

 Society's efforts to find and develop renewable energy sources are driven by the need to mitigate detrimental environmental effects brought about by some current sources, and supply problems associated with using non-renewable sources.
 For these reasons, energy issues are currently prominent in the media.
-Future scientists and other citizens need to become literate concerning the technical aspects of using renewable energy sources.
+Future scientists and other citizens need to become literate concerning the technical aspects of using renewable energy sources, and how these sources relate to Earth system processes.

 In this activity, undergraduate students use Google Earth to investigate a variety of renewable energy sources and select sites within the United States that would be appropriate for projects based on those sources.
-These sources include solar energy, bioenergy, hydroelectricity, tidal power, wind energy, wave energy, and geothermal energy.
+These sources include solar energy, bioenergy, hydroelectricity, tidal power, wind energy, wave energy, geothermal, osmotic, and ocean and lake thermal energy.

 Learning Goals